10XGenomics/rules_conda/README.md

 in which case those files will be skipped.

-If you wish, you can also use `exclude` to get rid of unnecessary content like man pages or test suites, which might otherwise unnecssarily bloat your build.
+If you wish, you can also use `exclude` to get rid of unnecessary content like man pages or test suites, which might otherwise unnecessarily bloat your build.

 ### Patches